 Contracts and Warranties

 The solution must be able to track recurring service contracts and warranties.
 It must track renewal dates for contracts and alert the customer service team to ensure timely renewals.
 The system must support different warranties for various components of the system.

 With the changing customer expectations and business conditions, surveillance and security suppliers and system integrators can no longer manage their business processes in their legacy smaller ERP systems.

 They need a comprehensive ERP system that can not only handle simple jobs but allows end-to-end traceability and control for complex service requests.
-Their system must also be able to accommodate spikes in demands and future changes in the business model once the market slightly matures.
+Their system must also be able to accommodate spikes in demand and future changes in the business model once the market slightly matures.

-Now that you know what you need in an ERP system, make sure you spend some time thinking through these needs and allocating some time for a thorough review of different options that may be relevant for your industry.
+Now that you know what you need in an ERP system, make sure you spend some time thinking through these needs and allocating some time for a thorough review of different options that may be relevant to your industry.